 The release contained one other tidbit – going forward, "LG's premium 4:3 display smartphones will be rebranded as simply 'Vu'."
 Yes, there will be at least one more Vu, if not more.
 Read More

 If you take a look at Motorola Mobility's company branding, you'd be hard-pressed to find much that's changed since Google bought them almost two years ago.
 Today that changes... a little.
 The Verge found the logo above in the site for Techweek, a Moto-sponsored technology show taking place in Chicago on June 27th.
-The new logo surrounds the familiar "M" with a segmented color wheel, and swaps out the all-caps name for a softer font with "a Google company" beneath it.
 Read More

 It has become obvious, thanks to some displays on the CES floor, that the Galaxy Note is indeed headed for AT&T, with a few tweaks.
 Namely, an AT&T logo prominently emblazoned near the top of the device, and four-button controls replacing the original note's layout.
 It may be worth noting that these posters (as pointed out by Engadget) appear to feature mock-ups of AT&T's Note variant, as there is no sign of a 4G indicator.
 Read More